TheIoTLearningInitiative/IntelEdison/documentation/WatchingItChange.md

 # Watching it change

-To see the status of our exported pins in the Edison, type this your terminal:
+To see the status of our exported pins in the Edison, type this your Edison's terminal:

 ```
 root@edison:/# watch -n 1 cat /sys/kernel/debug/gpio